 CARD SEARCH: Transfer your high-interest balances now.

 The BankAmericard from Bank of America comes with a tempting variable interest rate for those who qualify.
-You'll also get 15 months to pay off your balance transfer before interest kicks in.
+You'll also get 15 billing cycles to pay off your balance transfer before interest kicks in.

 - There is no balance transfer fee during first 60 days of account opening.
 Thereafter, the balance transfer fee is $10 or 3 percent of the transferred balance, whichever is greater.

 Who should get this card

 If you’re focused on paying off your debt, this no-frills card gives you 15 billing cycles of breathing room, and its interest rate for borrowers with the best credit is quite low.

 This editorial content is not provided or commissioned by any of the referenced financial institutions or companies.
 Opinions, analysis, reviews or recommendations expressed here are the author’s alone, not those of any financial institutions or companies, and have not been reviewed, approved or otherwise endorsed by any such entity.
 All products or services are presented without warranty.
 Bankrate.com is an independent, advertising-supported publisher and comparison service.
 This post contains references to our partners, and Bankrate may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on certain links posted on this website.